These days, it’s a lot harder to find “mortgages with no money down,” though not entirely impossible.

-They began requiring larger down payments because home prices weren’t appreciating like they once were; in fact, they were dropping steadily, shifting more risk to the lenders that issue low-down payment loans.
+They began requiring larger down payments because home prices weren’t appreciating like they once were.

-Conversely, if a homeowner is required to put down say 10 percent of the purchase price, the lender has a safety buffer, and the homeowner is more likely to continue making payments, as they won’t want to lose that initial investment.
+Conversely, if a homeowner is required to put down say 10% of the purchase price, the lender has a safety buffer, and the homeowner is more likely to continue making payments, as they won’t want to lose that initial investment.